 Iqaluit's history is a fragmented story.
-At the urban-landscape level, its haphazard planning under different military and government or public institutions is clearly evident.
-The Lower Base area has kept its commercial and institutional character, with the airport, hotels, and office buildings on the flat ground near the beach.
-Some of the old Igaluit neighbourhood is still residential, though commerce and institutions such as the Elders' centre, and the museum and visitors' centre have changed its character along the waterfront.
+At the urban-landscape level, its haphazard planning under various different military and government or public institutions is clearly evident.
+While the West 40 and the Upper Base areas no longer exist, the Lower Base area has kept its commercial and institutional character, with the airport, hotels, and office buildings on the flat ground near the Sealift Beach.
+Some of the old Iqaluit neighbourhood is still residential, though commerce and institutions such as the Elders' centre, and the museum and visitors' centre have changed its character along the waterfront.
 Astro Hill still stands out as a monument to 1960s town planning, with its initial institutional focus expanded by the construction of Nunavut Arctic College and Tammaativvik, a medical boarding home.
 Despite government policy in the 1960s to close down the neighbourhood, Apex Hill remains a distinct neighbourhood on the southeast edge of Iqaluit.

-Iqaluit's physical landscape also contains relics that are evidence of government intentions to control connections between Inuit and gallunaat.
-Although the federal government initially set out to keep Inuit and gallunaat separated as much as possible, as demonstrated by the construction of Apex in the 1950s, it began to pursue a policy of integration in the 1960s that can also be read as a policy of assimilation.
+Iqaluit's physical landscape also contains relics that are evidence of government intentions to control connections between Inuit and Qallunaat.
+Although the federal government initially set out to keep Inuit and Qallunaat separated as much as possible, as demonstrated by the construction of Apex in the 1950s, it began to pursue a policy of integration in the 1960s that can also be read as a policy of assimilation.
 Institutional developments along Astro Hill, White Row, and developments east of the airport resulted from the integrated approach.

-The personal histories of Iqaluit vary, depending on experiences and backgrounds.
+The personal landscapes of Iqaluit vary, depending on experiences and backgrounds.
 Curiosity about Americans attracted some Inuit to Iqaluit.
 Some family stories about the history of the community begin with descriptions of people moving across the sea, land, and ice for new opportunities, as described to the QTC by Jonah Kelly: